There are more things to do in Pilsen Czech Republic than you can shake a mug of beer at! But we’re going to help you try!

 Things to Do in Pilsen Czech Republic – Pilsen Church Tower & Town Square

 Like most town squares in Europe, Pilsen’s serves an important purpose for the community.
 It’s where concerts, markets, and other events take place year around.
-When we were in the Pilsen town square, the Easter Market was in full swing and the square was abuzz with activity.
+We visited while the Easter Market was in full swing and the square was abuzz with activity.
 Locals stood around sipping on beers, noshing on a Czech pretzel-like bread, and seemingly enjoying the company of their neighbors.

 A few things to notice when you visit the town square are the colorful buildings that surround it on each side, the three modern fountains in it that represent a camel, angel, and greyhound (figures taken from the town’s coat of arms), and St. Bartholomew’s Cathedral.